ZeynepDilanKilic/boost_tcp_communication/README.md

 # boost_tcp_communication
-# TCPServer

-TCPServer is an example of a simple TCP server using Boost.Asio.
-This project is designed to demonstrate the concepts of network communication and asynchronous programming.
+TCPServer and TCPClient are an example of a simple TCP server using Boost.Asio.
+This project is designed to demonstrate the concepts of network communication.

 ## Installation